 - Get a single piece of software that combines CRM + accounting + visitor management system + floor plans + whatnot = Officernd, Cobot, Nexudus, Satellite Deskworks, etc.

 - Get an array of "best of breed" apps (a separate cutting-edge solution for every purpose) connected with your main coworking space software via smart integrations = andcards.

 Both approaches have their merits and I strongly recommend you study them before making your pick.
-This article will definitely be of great help: IT Integrations VS All-in-One Coworking Software — Which Is Best for Your Business.

 Pro tip: Be careful when setting your priorities as you can end up paying for a set of tools your team of professionals is not using.
 Don't you think it's much wiser to invest in members' happiness as your revenue depends on it?

 If you are more customer-focused and want to provide members with an easy way to discover, apply, and pay for your services inside the app (real time scheduling of conference rooms/desks, digital community, benefits, printing, and more), then go for andcards.
 There is really no good alternative to the member-first coworking app because in the world of coworking software only andcards is fundamentally focused on tenants' experience.

 Haven’t tried andcards yet?
 Give it a go, schedule a free demo call with us.

 Liked the article?
 Sign up for our newsletter and get awesome coworking industry updates twice a month!